arit7007/ClimateAndAgri/README.md

 # Climate-Aware Crop Yield Prediction Using Machine Learning

 This project predicts U.S. county-level crop yields using climate, soil, and satellite-derived vegetation data.
 Built with open datasets (NOAA, USDA NASS, MODIS, SoilGrids), this modular pipeline uses machine learning to study both *what drives crop yield* and *how to forecast it accurately*.
+For the initial analysis, a uniform growing season from April to September was applied across all crops, without incorporating crop-specific growing periods.

 ---